-The ICO is frequently approached by filmmakers who wish to see their films distributed and screened in cinemas.
+The ICO is frequently approached by filmmakers hoping to get their film distributed and screened in UK cinemas.

 The traditional route

 So the traditional steps are to show your film to as many relevant sales agents as possible in hopes they will take it on, enter it into key festivals, market it to distributors (an expensive business) and sell it for you worldwide.
-Once your film has been seen and hopefully bought by a distributor it will likely find its way to cinemas in that territory and from there to TV, DVD and online markets too.
+Once your film has been seen and hopefully bought by a distributor it will likely find its way to cinemas in that territory and from there to TV and home entertainment (streaming and Blu-ray/DVD) markets too.

-Film Freeway is a useful resource for isolating particular festivals to target and for submitting your film.
+Film Freeway is a useful resource for isolating festivals to target and for submitting your film.

 The direct approach

 Your first step is to identify suitable distributors, e.g. companies distributing films similar to yours.
-You can do that easily through interrogating the British Board of Film Classification (BBFC) website, the Film Distributors’ Association UK Film Release Schedule or via magazines such as Sight & Sound which list the UK distributor of every film they review.
+You can do that easily through interrogating the British Board of Film Classification (BBFC) website, the Film Distributors’ Association’s UK Film Release Schedule or via magazines such as Sight & Sound, which lists the UK distributor of every film they review.

 Ask yourself: are you aiming for a commercial mainstream audience, or a specialist cinephile one?
 Is your film a genre film or a documentary?
 Having thought about your audience, find out which companies have recently distributed films aimed at a similar audience to the one you hope to reach.
-Send them an email or letter containing a brief synopsis of your film and ask them if they will consider watching it.
-Most will do so.
-Bear in mind though: sending your film en masse to all distributors is a waste of everyone’s time.
-We get offered inappropriate titles every week and it simply comes across as amateur.
+Send them an email containing a brief synopsis of your film, explaining why you think it’s a good fit for them, and ask if they will consider watching it.

-Alternatively, you can consider self-distribution.
-Self-distribution is where you pitch to cinemas directly, eschewing the need for a middle man.
-You will produce your own film materials (DCPs), marketing materials (posters, trailers etc.) and book and pay for your own advertising.
+Alternatively, you could opt to self-distribute your film.
+This involves pitching to cinemas directly and cutting out the middle man.
+You will produce your own film materials (DCPs), marketing materials (posters, trailers, stills, social media assets etc.) and book and pay for your own advertising.

 Visibility comes from advertising, festival exposure, reviews and word of mouth and is one of the hardest things to secure and to convince cinemas you will have.
-An international studio will typically spend 7 figures publicising big blockbuster releases, an art house independent, 5 figures; so think about how you can achieve visibility through other means.
+An international studio will typically spend seven figures publicising big blockbuster releases, an art house independent, five figures; so think about how you can achieve visibility through other means.

 What makes your film unique and will drive an audience to see it?
-On a limited budget, imagination is key – remember, editorial is free, so work the press and find ways to create stories around your film.
-Think about possible links: is your film related to an upcoming event, like International Women’s Day or Black History Month?
-Is it related to an issue / a historical figure / a cultural trend that may garner contemporary press coverage?
-Does it have relevance to a particular region; can you identify particular communities who may wish to see it?
+On a limited budget, imagination is key – editorial is free, so work the press and find ways to create stories around your film.
+Think about creative ways to use social media and possible links that could get your film public attention, for example: is your film related to an upcoming event, like International Women’s Day or Black History Month?
+Is it related to a current news issue, a historical figure, or a cultural trend that may garner contemporary press coverage?
+Does it have relevance to a particular region through its setting, talent or narrative?
+Can you identify particular audiences or communities who may wish to see it?

 - ICO Cinemas in the UK and Ireland map